liferay-design/liferay.design/src/markdown/handbook/grow/communication-design/strategy.md

 ---
 title: 'Strategy'
-description: 'Business in the context of design is the ability to understand the market, contribute to business goals to solve problems and create tools to improve the design lifecycle.'
+description: 'Business in the context of design is the ability to understand the market, contribute to business goals to solve problems and create tools to improve the design lifecycle.
+Areas of influence include branding, marketing campaigns and advertising, project management, content creation and copywriting.'
 order: 10
 publish: true
 ---